forkymcforkface/RGBPi-Extra/README.md

 2. Place it in your /roms/ports folder
 3. Scan for new games in the rgbpi ui
 4. Go to ports in rgbpi ui and run Install RGBPi-Extra
 5. The RGBPi-Extra UI will appear allowing you to apply the patch and restart.
+All cores and BIOS are included in the initial patch, you will have new system folders in your roms folder after reboot.